 Remember, at the University of Houston System, ours is a community that cares.
 If you see someone in need, you should help them.
 With that said, because you are a member of this community, you may find yourself in the position of responding to a direct disclosure of sexual misconduct from another member.
-And if that happens, here is how you can help them.
+If that happens, here is how you can help them:

 Step 1: Care for that Person

 If you believe the person (reporter) is about to tell you about an incident of sexual misconduct, explain your reporting duties before they make the disclosure.
 If the reporter wants to talk to someone WITHOUT any information being reported, refer them to the confidential resources listed in the resources section of this website.
 Also, here is a sample script you could use: